What Should Vaginal Opening Look Like? | Clear, Real, Facts

 Vaginal openings come in many shapes and sizes.
 Here are some common visual types:

-• Tight Slit: Narrow vertical opening with smooth edges.
+• Tight Slit: Narrow vertical opening with smooth or folded edges.

-• Oval Shape: Wider horizontal appearance with gentle folds.
+• Oval Shape: Wider appearance with gentle folds.

 • Slightly Protruding Labia Minora: Inner lips extend beyond outer lips near the opening.